TopKPool and SAGPool: Sparse Graph Pooling

 Practical Notes

-Ratio k/N: typically set to 0.5 or 0.25 per level — halving or quartering the graph at each pooling step.
+Ratio \(k/N\): typically set to 0.5 or 0.25 per level — halving or quartering the graph at each pooling step.
+Because the ratio is relative, the absolute \(k\) adapts to each graph’s size, which is one advantage over DiffPool’s fixed cluster count.
 Too aggressive → information loss.
 Too gentle → insufficient compression.

-Edge dropping: nodes dropped at level l take their edges with them.
-If two retained nodes were connected only through dropped nodes, they become disconnected.
-This can fragment the graph aggressively at multiple levels.
+Edge dropping: nodes dropped at level \(l\) take their edges with them.
+If two retained nodes were connected only through dropped nodes, they become disconnected in \(A'\) — the induced subgraph does not reconnect them.
+Stacked over several levels this can fragment the graph into isolated nodes, at which point further message passing does nothing and only the final global readout still carries signal.

 Batch handling: when training on graphs of different sizes, pooling ratios produce different absolute node counts.
 PyTorch Geometric handles this with batch indexing.